aesteve/nubes/README.md

 Basically, an annotation will be tied to a set of Vert.x's Handlers, executed before and/or after the 'route' method is executed.

+## Non-blocking (obviously) but also non-stumbling

-IMPORTANT : Keep in mind that at the end of the day, vertx-web's router is still there and fully accessible if you find yourself stuck in an edge case Nubes isn't designed to handle.
+Even though Nubes looks opinionated (declaring your routes in a single way : the controller/method way), keep in mind that at the end of the day, vertx-web's router is still there and fully accessible if you find yourself stuck in an edge case Nubes isn't designed to handle.
 This way, you should never, ever be stucked.

 You just have a set of additional utilities at your disposal to declare your web routes in another way (a SpringMVC-ish way), to declare and inject services if you don't have a DI framework at your disposal, or to write Verticles differently.

 The `Router` can also be injected as a field within your controllers as an easy way to deal with it, and maybe register routes at runtime if you need to.

+## Examples

+(Work in Progress)

 If you're interested in how a real-life project built with Nubes would look like, you can have a look at [Nubes Chat](http://github.com/aesteve/nubes-chat) a very simple chat relying on a REST API and Vert.x's event-bus bridge which shows both REST and Socket controllers in action.
 On top of that, it uses a MongoDB as a persistent store so you can get a nice view of the service layer.

-## For the impatient, here's a basic example :
+## Basic example :

 ### A controller :